 This indicator includes the amounts associated with board-sponsored athletics and co-curricular activities such as entertainment, publications, clubs, band, and orchestra.
 It includes the amounts paid to staff to serve as advisors for these activities as well any amounts paid to outside doctors for sports physicals or officials along with any equipment rentals or lease purchases and supplies related to these activities.
-This would also include any board contributions to cover the deficits of student activity and athletic funds that are under the control of the students
+This would also include any board contributions to cover the deficits of student activity and athletic funds that are not under the district's control.